CedrickOka/cachejs/README.md

 ## Installing / Getting started

 Source can be loaded via bower or downloaded from this [repo](https://github.com/CedrickOka/cachejs).
-If you don't use a module loader it will be added to window.Trait
+If you don't use a module loader it will be added to window.Cache

 ```bash
 # bower